Craig Sarner

-Craig Brian Sarner (born June 20, 1949 in St. Paul, Minnesota) is a retired American ice hockey forward who appeared in a total of 7 National Hockey League regular season games with the Boston Bruins in 1974–75.
+Craig Brian Sarner (born June 20, 1949 in Saint Paul, Minnesota) is a retired American ice hockey forward who appeared in a total of 7 National Hockey League regular season games with the Boston Bruins in 1974–75.
 He also played briefly for the WHA Minnesota Fighting Saints 1976 before moving to Europe where he was a top scorer in Germany and Switzerland.
 He retired from hockey after the 1980–81 season.

 Before turning professional, Sarner played for the United States national team at the 1972 Winter Olympics.
 He also played at the 1972, 1976, 1979 World Championships.